Fasteners by Type

 Retaining Rings & Clips - Retaining rings, or circlips, are spring-type fasteners that hold components or assemblies onto a shaft or in a housing/bore when installed in a groove.
 Once installed, the exposed portion of the retaining ring acts as a shoulder which restricts the movement, or retains the specific component or assembly.

 Rivets - Rivets are fasteners used to permanently hold two pieces of material, usually metal, together.
-In general, riveting involves placing the shank of the rivet through a specific-sized hole in two or more materials.
+In general, riveting involves placing the shank of the rivet through a specific-sized hole in two or more materials, and then tightening by deforming the tail end of the rivet.

 Screws - Screws are one of the most versatile, useful types of fasteners, and are available in multiple sizes and styles.
 In different countries, and in different industries, there is some confusion in the distinction between screws and bolts.
 Some definitions of screws include the requirement that they be fully threaded, and these may also often be called Bolts.